-Is there a benefit to choosing not to use your insurance?
+Is there a benefit to choosing not to use your insurance, or choosing your own therapist, even if out of network?

 Yes.
 There are several benefits to leaving insurance out of therapy.